barsoom/content_translator/README.md

 - [x] handle text update
   - [x] Set up client app in dev to post content to this app
   - [x] Figure out how to call the WTI API in elixir
-  - [ ] Don't push anything to WTI that hasn't changed
 - [ ] handle wti webhooks
   - [ ] auth
   - [ ] consider removing redis, if the key name could be reliable enough, maybe `: ` between indentifier and name, like `help_item_31: question`. in that case, refuse input of ":" in either field